PrashamTrivedi/MongoObsidianNotes/PSTT/Optimizing Storage.md

 - Slow Query are those which takes longer then [[Mongod#^slowMs|slowMs]] which is default to 100ms and can be configured.
 - If we turn on [[Mongod#Profiler|profiler]] we can record slow operations or all operations in [[Mongod#^systemProfileCollection|`system.profile` collection]]
-	- However it causes twice the writes and one write and read for slow operations and thus it's desirable to either turn off the profiler or using logs if we are using MongoDB 4.4 or newer.
+	- However it causes twice the writes and one write and read for slow operations and thus it's desirable to either turn off the profiler or using logs if we are using MongoDB 4.4 or newer. #version #gotchas

 ## Causes of Slow Operations